stimulus-use/stimulus-use/docs/use-intersection.md

 | `visibleAttribute` | The name of the attribute which gets added to the tracked element when the element is visible | `isVisible` |

+### IntersectionObserver options

+The same `options` object is passed straight to the [`IntersectionObserver` constructor](https://developer.mozilla.org/en-US/docs/Web/API/IntersectionObserver/IntersectionObserver#parameters).
+This is how you tune **when** the `appear` and `disappear` callbacks fire — for example, raising the `threshold` so they only run once a portion of the element is visible, or changing the `root` to observe inside a scroll container instead of the viewport.
+You don't need to create or access the observer yourself.

-Additionally, the following options can also be passed to the `options` object.
-The following descriptions are from [MDN](https://developer.mozilla.org/en-US/docs/Web/API/IntersectionObserver/IntersectionObserver#parameters):
+The descriptions below are from [MDN](https://developer.mozilla.org/en-US/docs/Web/API/IntersectionObserver/IntersectionObserver#parameters).
 If options isn't specified, the observer uses the document's viewport as the root, with no margin, and a 0% threshold (meaning that even a one-pixel change is enough to trigger a callback).
 You can provide any combination of the following options:

 | Option | Description | Default&nbsp;value |
 |-----------------------|-------------|---------------------|